 Scenic Reserve and Trails

-As you navigate the trails, be prepared for varying terrain, including steep and slippery sections, especially after rain.
-You'll weave through lush forests of kohekohe and puriri, encountering native wildlife like the kereru along the way.
+As you traverse the trails, expect diverse terrain, including steep and slippery sections, particularly after rain.
+You’ll pass through dense forests of kohekohe and puriri, spotting native birds like the kereru.
+Small waterfalls and moss-covered landscapes add to the enchanting experience of these paths.

 Historical and Cultural Significance

-You'll find remnants of the past, like urupā (burial grounds) and old pā sites, reflecting a vibrant history.
-Mt Moumoukai served as a stronghold for the Rākaipaaka hapū of Ngāti Kahungunu around 1650 AD, while the small lake Maukanui was famed for its tuna (eels) and storage pits.
+Historical landmarks, such as urupā (burial grounds) and old pā sites, tell stories of the past.
+Mt Moumoukai was a stronghold for the Rākaipaaka hapū of Ngāti Kahungunu around 1650 AD, while Maukanui lake was known for its tuna (eels) and storage pits, showcasing traditional resource use.

 Frequently Asked Questions